 Currently, an instance of the C++ SDK can connect to only one conference at a time.
 Joining multiple conferences at a time requires running multiple instances of the application.

-Using the Dolby.io Communications C++SDK Client applications have the ability to join Dolby Voice Conferences where they can send and receive HD voice streams, including spatial audio and shared scenes.
-This functionality is useful for integrating the HD Dolby Voice experience into your own game engine or virtual world experience.
-To offer this functionality, the C++ SDK provides applications the ability to capture and playback audio, manage input/output Audio Devices, add spatial placement for participants as well as partake in a shared spatial scene.
+The Core C++ SDK handles all of the signalling with the Dolby.io backend as well as providing various events, messages and other valuable information to users.
+The Dolby.io Communications C++ SDK allows joining Dolby Voice Conferences where participants can send and receive high-quality voice streams, including Dolby.io Spatial Chat and shared scenes.
+This functionality is useful for integrating the Dolby Voice experience into your own game engine or virtual world experience.
+The C++ SDK provides applications the ability to capture and playback audio and video, manage input and output audio devices and input video devices, add spatial placement for participants, as well as partake in a shared spatial scene.

 The C++ SDK for server applications is compatible with the following operating systems: